 GPRC Wolves Women's Basketball Coaching Staff

 Wolves Alumni, Graeme Ryder has made the transition to coaching after playing four seasons with the GPRC Men's team.
 Ryder has been involved with the Women's team for several years as a scout and officially joined the coaching staff in 12/13.
 A certified NCCP "Train To Compete" (Level 3) coach, Ryder brings his wealth of knowledge and his enthusiasm to the team.
-Graeme became involved with Basketball Alberta this summer, as he served double duty, as he head coached the Zone 8 Boys team that competed at the 2014 Alberta Summer Games, as well as served as an assistant on the Alberta U16 Girls team, that won Gold at the Western Candian Championships.
-Graeme Ryder will be an important part of this year's team and of the continued succes of the Wolves Basketball program.
+Graeme became involved with Basketball Alberta this summer, as he served double duty, as he head coached the Zone 8 Boys team that competed at the 2014 Alberta Summer Games, as well as served as an assistant on the Alberta U16 Girls team, that won Gold at the Western Candian Championships in 2015.

-Jessica Tinney joins the GPRC Wolves in her first year with the coaching staff.
+Jessica Tinney rejoins the GPRC Wolves in her second year with the coaching staff.
 Originally from Ontario, Jessica played her college career out east, including four years for the Niagara College Knights in the OCAA.
-Jessica will us her knowledge gained as a player to help the team this year.
-She will work closely with the forwards in skill development throughout the year and is a great addition to the program.
+Jessica will use her knowledge gained as a player to help the team this year.
+She will work closely with the forwards in skill development throughout the year and has been a great addition to the program.

 Mental Skills Coach